xjackk/option_lab/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Disclaimer

-This is free software and is provided as is.
-The author makes no guarantee that its results are accurate and is not responsible for any losses caused by the use of the code.

-Options are risky derivatives and, like any other type of financial vehicle, trading options requires due diligence.
-This code is provided for educational and research purposes only.

-# Print the results
-puts outputs

 # Plot the profit/loss diagram
 OptionLab.plot_pl(outputs)